Old Building Needing Rehabilitation

 3. Our team will cordon off any affected areas to prevent the spread of mold spores to other areas.

-4. For very large projects with greater than 100 square feet contaminated by mold, our team will use hazmat suits, gloves, goggles, and HEPA respirators to remove mold.
+4. For very large projects with over 100 square feet, our team will use hazmat suits, gloves, goggles, and HEPA respirators to remove mold.
+This protects our staff during the process.

 5. Depending on how prevalent the mold is, we may use shovels and wheelbarrows to move the mold into bins that seal off the contaminants.
 We’ll generally throw away rotted wood, sheetrock, carpet, and non-load-bearing items contaminated with mold.
 Once there is less mold, we may use specialized vacuums to make the process faster.

-7. Once we’re done, we remove our equipment and make our final reports on the areas we remediated and the items we threw away.
+8. Once we’re done, we remove our equipment and make our final reports on the remediated areas.